 \section{Experiments}

-We show experiments on image and vector field classification, image prediction from a vector field, and vector field prediction from an image, where all images and vector fields are on the sphere.
+We start with experiments on image and vector field classification, image prediction from a vector field, and vector field from an image, where all images and vector fields are on the sphere.
 Next, we show applications to 3D shape classification and semantic segmentation of spherical panoramas.

-We use spin weights $0$ and $1$ in all experiments, When inputs do not have both spins, the first layer is designed such that its outputs have.
+All experiments use spin weights $0$ and $1$.
+When inputs do not have both spins, the first layer is designed such that its outputs have.
 All following layers and filters also have spins $0$ and $1$.

 Every model is trained with different random seeds five times and averages and standard deviations (within parenthesis) are reported.
 See the appendix for training procedure details.